For quite some time now, the

 If you're using TeXLive 2009, you don't even have to load

-package would automatically sort out which file types to use whenever it encounters\includegraphics{some_file}
+graphicx package would automatically sort out which file types to use whenever it encounters\includegraphics{some_file}, where the extension of some_file isnot specified.That is to say, if you are generating to a

-and you work with .pdf, .jpg and .png graphic files, but suddenly you received a .eps graphics from your collaborator?
+.pdf and you work with .pdf, .jpg and .png graphic files, but suddenly you received a .eps graphics from your collaborator?
 (This actually happened to a lecturer at my university.)Well, you could always convert it manually to a .pdf yourself with GhostScript or GIMP, of course.
 But now the process can be automated if you're using MikTeX 2.8 or TeXLive 2009, as highlighted by Rob Hyndman.

 In MikTeX 2.8, use the

-during the first time the LaTeX document is compiled and included in the final document output.If you're using TeXLive 2009, you don't even have to load
+some_file.eps, it will be automatically converted to asome_file-eps-converted-to.pdf during the first time the LaTeX document is compiled and included in the final document output.If you're using TeXLive 2009, you don't even have to load

-explicitly, but I say include it anyway, for portability's sake.
+epstopdfexplicitly, but I say include it anyway, for portability's sake.

 No hay comentarios: